CodingFriends/Tincta/README.md

 # Tincta

-The famous and much-loved text editor Tincta
+The famous and much-loved text editor *Tincta* for macOS.

 ## Contribute